0x4261756D/Checker/README.md

 # Custom Card Checker for Project Ignis #
-Rewrite of (the official check suite)[https://github.com/ProjectIgnis/Checker].
+Rewrite of [the official check suite](https://github.com/ProjectIgnis/Checker).
 Currently only performs basic syntax check just as the original one but more features should be added in the future (as in the original one...).

 Does not serve as a demo for the API I think.